-This West Hollywood Intensive program is designed to introduce both the experienced and inexperienced adult actor wishing for a focused and concentrated taste of The Method.
-The curriculum is based on our full-time programs: Method Acting, Acting for TV/Film, and additional electives that vary each session.
-This program is suited for university students, working professionals, and those students who are only able to attend a short program that would like to be exposed to new possibilities in their acting throughout the calendar year - winter, spring, summer and fall.
+This Los Angeles Intensive program is designed to introduce both the experienced and inexperienced adult actor wishing for a focused and concentrated taste of The Method.
+The curriculum is based on our full-time programs: Method Acting, Acting for TV/Film, and an additional elective that varies each session.
+This program is suited for university students, working professionals, and those students who are only able to attend a short program that would like to be exposed to new possibilities in their acting throughout the calendar year - Winter, Spring, Summer and Fall.

-Intensives are offered seasonally at the Institute and run congruently to the regular adult Institute programming.
+Intensives are offered seasonally at the Institute and run concurrently to the regular adult Institute programming.
 All intensives have a set curriculum that pushes students toward a certain level of training in acting, while building a basic understanding of Lee Strasberg's work.
 Instruction totals 36 hours over a 2-week span with only 3-4 days of instruction per week.
 Intensives will always begin on either the Monday or Tuesday of the specified 2-week period.

-Short-Term Intensives are offered as follows:
+Short-Term Intensives are offered as follows with a total of 36 hours of instruction each:

-Winter A (February) Total 36 hours of instruction Winter B (March) Total 36 hours of instruction Spring A (May) Total 36 hours of instruction Spring B (June) Total 36 hours of instruction Summer A (July/August) Total 36 hours of instruction Summer B (September) Total 36 hours of instruction Fall A (October/November) Total 36 hours of instruction Fall B (November/December) Total 36 hours of instruction
+Winter A (February), Winter B (March)

+Spring A (May), Spring B (June)

+Summer A (July/August), Summer B (September)

+Fall A (October/November), Fall B (November/December)